Nazanin-hub/Final-Project/README.md

 Our Tableau analysis can be found here: [Tableau Dashboard ](https://public.tableau.com/profile/nazanin6981#!/vizhome/Alcohol_CA_Final/LiquorLicensesandClose-ProximityPopulationDemographics?publish=yes)

-*Link to Dashboard can be found in presentation link above.*
+*Link to Dashboard can be found in Tableau link above.*

 ## GitHub and Communication Protocol